NUISANCEMC/HEPData/README.md

 # HEPData Records

 The top level data structure for a HEPData submission is called a Record.
 It can be referenced by a unique Id number.
 This document will not unneccessarily detail the HEPData format as it is authoratatively documented elsewhere.
-Records are described by one or more `YAML` files and can contain additional files in a range of format as additional resources.
+Records are described by one or more `YAML` files and can also contain others files in a range of formats as _additional resources_.

 ## Tables